humanmade/altis-multilingual/docs/README.md

 ## Codebase Translation

-All language strings in the codebase must be translation in to all languages you wish to support on your project.
-Static strings that are not part of the CMS authored content (for example, perhaps a search page's heading titled "Found 15 Results") has it's own process of translation.
+All user-facing strings in the codebase must be translation ready.
+Static strings that are not part of the CMS authored content (for example, perhaps a search page's heading titled "Found 15 Results") has its own process of translation.
 See [Code Internationalization](code-i18n.md) for details and instructions.

 ## Installing Languages